 My boys are back in town and they are locked and loaded – here’s a few glamor shots of their beautiful simple benches.
 Remember – if these look good to you, come build your own version with me at TX/RX Labs in May.
 Continue reading This Week in the Classroom: The Boys Are Back In Town!

 …isn’t always about nature.
 Continue reading And Sometimes the Art …

 Are you in the Houston area?
 Ever wanted to get started woodworking?
 Maybe you just enjoy benches as much as I do?
-Join me for the Wood Workshop at TX/RX Labs on Sat.… Continue reading

 I’m knee deep in the STEM Fair.
 Some examples of work from my two or three classes of students. make it safe & keep the rubber side down.
 Continue reading This Week in the Classroom: STEM Fair

 Yesterday, we completed a physics demonstration: The adjustable see-saw.
 This seesaw has holes drilled into the balancing beam, allowing students/users to experiment with the capabilities of numerous levers.
 You just shift its position along the beam and viola!
 Instantly, a foolish grin hits your face as you try to balance anew.